squeek502/syscallogist/README.md

 - Run that program on many different operating systems/filesystems/etc and catalog the results in a database of some sort
 - Use the resulting database to make various inferences about the behavior of syscalls (what errors are possible and when, what the range of possible values is, etc)

+In theory, this information is available in the relevant documentation, but in practice, not everything is documented.
+This is especially true when it comes to possible errors (and particularly on Windows).

 This is still in the *very* early stages.
 It currently only tests the behavior of `NtQueryInformationFile` on Windows, and only with a subset of possible `FILE_INFORMATION_CLASS` types.

 Truncated example output: